-This Service Schedule was last updated on September 15, 2017.
+This Service Schedule was last updated on July 21, 2021.
 Unless otherwise defined in this Service Schedule, capitalized terms will have the meaning given to them in the Terms.

 “DocuSign Signature” means the on-demand electronic signature DocuSign Service, which provides online display, certified delivery, acknowledgement, electronic signature, and storage services for eDocuments via the Internet.